surgiie/blade-cli/README.md

 ### Introduction

-This package customizes and extends several of the `Illuminate\View` classes used by the blade engine to be able to use simple blade features/directives (i.e `@if`, `@include`, `@foreach`, etc.) on files.
+This package customizes and extends several of the `Illuminate\View` classes used by the blade engine to be able to use blade features/directives on files.
 That said, the more advanced features of the engine are out of scope of what this package was meant for and may not be supported.

 ### Installation